 Required Number of Members

-New Jersey LLCs must have at least one member or manager in order to form an LLC.
+There must be at least one member or manager to form an LLC in New Jersey.

 Member Disclosure Requirements